vibeus/vibe-website/content/blog/top-25-tools-for-remote-employees/index.md

-Today, more and more companies have discovered and begun implementing resources and tools that allow their employees to optimize productivity and efficiency while working from the [comfort of their own homes](https://vibe.us/blog/how-will-your-company-define-wfh-guidelines/).
-Below we've put together a list of some of the best tools your remote team can use to collaborate.
+Today, more and more companies are discovering resources and implementing tools that allow their employees to optimize productivity and efficiency while working from the [comfort of their own homes](https://vibe.us/blog/how-will-your-company-define-wfh-guidelines/).
+Below, we've put together a list of some of the best tools your remote team can use to collaborate.

 ***Related:*** [Help Your Employees Find – and Maintain – Meaning in Their Work](https://vibe.us/blog/help-your-employees-find-and-maintain-meaning-in-their-work/)

 ## 1. Vibe Interactive Whiteboard

 [Vibe](https://vibe.us/) combines **smart software and an interactive digital whiteboard** to offer a comprehensive collaboration solution.
 Combine your favorite applications and video conferencing with an infinite writing canvas to level up your client presentations, brainstorming sessions, and virtual training.

 Specifically designed for **team collaboration**, this interactive whiteboard takes teamwork to the next level.
 Take conference calls beyond the dial tone and aid presentations with visuals; with Vibe, you have the entire internet at your disposal.
 Vibe's high-quality touchscreen display helps you work on a project with your team to the best of your ability.

 ## 2. VirtualOffice